Sabin-Rana/Sabin-Rana/README.md

 ## About Me

-AWS Certified Solutions Architect Associate with CCNP Enterprise networking expertise and a Master’s degree in Applied Security.
+AWS Certified Solutions Architect Associate with CCNP ENCOR networking expertise and a Master’s degree in Applied Security.
 Passionate about designing secure, automated, and scalable cloud solutions using AWS and Terraform.

-My professional journey bridges enterprise networking and modern cloud architecture — enabling me to deliver well-structured, reliable, and efficient infrastructure solutions.
+My professional journey bridges enterprise networking and modern cloud architecture  enabling me to deliver well-structured, reliable, and efficient infrastructure solutions.

 ---